minyor/syn2midi/README.md

 These are the recommended steps to create matching mask image for your video:
 - Play a video, pause it when no piano key is pressed!
 - Now make a fulscreen screenshot (best if you can use video player's screenshot functionality if it has one)
-- Make sure that resolution of screenshot image matches video resolution (This is important, otherway result may be wrong)
+- Make sure that aspect ratio of a screenshot image matches aspect ratio of a video (This is important, otherway result may be wrong)
 - Open screenshot in 2D image editor, for example GIMP, set pen color as RGB(0,0,255) i.e Blue.
 - Place blue dot of diameter about 75% of key width at each white and black keys (try to avoid places with markings and other artifacts)
 - Export your screenshot as BMP 24bit file format (Click at 'Do not write color space information')